cirruselli/MS4-Django-Ellis/TESTING.md

 Some pictures had to much height compared to the rest of the pictures (printscreen below).
 ![2021-05-09](https://user-images.githubusercontent.com/60824715/117582974-0adadb00-b105-11eb-8430-a4d65c8f3032.png)
-This was fixed with the CSS code below, from [Stack Overflow](https://stackoverflow.com/questions/37287153/how-to-get-images-in-bootstraps-card-to-be-the-same-height-width).:
+This was fixed with the CSS code below, with helpful tips from [Stack Overflow](https://stackoverflow.com/questions/37287153/how-to-get-images-in-bootstraps-card-to-be-the-same-height-width):
 ```
 .card-img-top {
     width: 100%;